Minimally Invasive Surgery for Back Pain

 There are perks and privileges that come with being a public figure, and Emmy award-winning investigative journalist Alicia Ortega had always appreciated them.
 But as she discovered when she needed spine surgery, fame has its down sides as well.

 Alex Hornig, of Ridgefield, Connecticut, is no slouch.
-He’s a professional firefighter for the nearby Milford Fire Department as well as a flight paramedic for North Country Life Flight in Saranac Lake, New York, and a per diem paramedic with...
+He’s a flight paramedic for North Country Life Flight in Saranac Lake, New York, and a retired firefighter with the nearby Milford Fire Department.
+For relaxation he enjoys wakeboarding, skiing...

 Before 2012 Dr. Jeff Linden was leading a glamorous life as one of the premier endodontists in New York City.
 A leading expert in his field, Jeff cared for his patients, mentored young dentistry residents at top teaching hospitals, and was often...